 - Grants are available to undergraduate students who demonstrate financial need and are US citizens or eligible noncitizens.

 Enrollment constitutes a financial contract between the student and the University.
 Students are responsible for paying all registration charges associated with their enrollment in a given term after the “Last Day to Drop Course Without Tuition Charge” for that term, as specified in the Academic Calendar.
 See the Withdrawal Tuition Credit Policy for more information.

 Students’ rights to university services and benefits are contingent upon their making all payments as agreed upon.
-If payments of amounts owed to the University are not made when they become due, GGU has the right to cancel a student’s registration and/or administratively withdraw the student from the current term; withhold grades, diplomas, scholastic certificates and degrees; and impound final exams.
+If payments of amounts owed to the University are not made when they become due, GGU has the right to cancel a student’s registration, administratively withdraw the student from the current term, and withhold diplomas and certificates of completion.
 Failure to maintain good financial standing with the University may cause students to become ineligible for any deferred payment plans and/or some forms of financial aid.
 In addition, balances due the University will be reported to the credit agencies, which may impact students’ credit ratings.

 Prior to registering for a new term, students must pay any outstanding balances from any preceding terms.
 Students who do not pay their outstanding balances or make payment arrangements satisfactory to the university will not be permitted to register.
 This policy applies to any outstanding balances with Golden Gate University, including those with the Golden Gate University Bookstore, or any other company that operates a concession or service contracted by the university.

 Payment Due Date

 To complete the enrollment process, students must pay all registration charges (tuition and fees) in-full by means of one of the university’s accepted payment options or qualify for an alternative financing option by the payment due date for the term as published in the Academic Calendar.
 Failure to do so may result in the cancellation of the student’s registration.